Parithi Ilamvazhuthi

 Parithi Ilamvazhuthi, also known as Parithi Ellamvazhuthi, (11 November 1959 – 13 October 2018) was an Indian politician.
 Born as Gandhi to Elamparithi and Kannammal.
 His father Elamparithi was a DMK High Command member during 1970's & 80's.
 At a very young age, he was attracted to the ideologies of DMK and chose to have political journey.

 He completed his SSLC level at Wesley Higher Secondary School in Chennai before moving into political life.
 In 1983, at the age of 23, he addressed a DMK Meeting at Villivakkam, which was his turning point.
 He was first elected to the Tamil Nadu Legislative Assembly at the age of 25 when he defeated Sathyavani Muthu in the 1984 elections in the Perambur constituency.
-Subsequently, he was elected to the Tamil Nadu Legislative Assembly on six consecutive occasions between 1989–2011, all from the Egmore constituency, which is reserved for candidates from the Scheduled Castes.
+Subsequently, he was elected to the Tamil Nadu Legislative Assembly on six consecutive occasions between 1989 and 2011, all from the Egmore constituency, which is reserved for candidates from the Scheduled Castes.
 A candidate for the Dravida Munnetra Kazhagam (DMK) party during all of this time, he lost the Egmore seat in the 2011 assembly elections, when he was beaten by the Desiya Murpokku Dravida Kazhagam candidate, K. Nalla Thambi.